liraymond04/webrtc-client/README.md

 ## Examples

+Use the `-f` to specify a path to a text file with ICE servers, or `-s` with a comma separated list of ICE servers

 - `chat`: TUI chat application using ncurses, use the `help` command to see what you can do!
 - `game`: Simple GUI "game" using [olc PGE](https://github.com/Moros1138/olcPixelGameEngineC), see your friends shmovin' in real-time (or 60fps, give or take).
 Use the WASD keys to move around, and use Esc to exit the game.